jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/0_Intro.typ

   caption: [Illustrative example of a wing of a #gl_("swith")], ) <fig_1>

-When working with #gl_("swith", pl:true), it is crucial to understand the implications arising from the key difference between regular aircraft or non-wing-structure-integrated hydrogen tank aircraft.
+When working with #gl_("swith", pl:true), it is crucial to understand the implications arising from the key difference between regular aircraft or non-wing structure-integrated hydrogen tank aircraft.
 As mentioned earlier, the integration of high-pressure hydrogen tanks into the wing structure introduces unique challenges.
 To emphasize this critical point:
 Placing hydrogen tanks securely in the aircraft requires modifying space arrangement and alters mass distribution.
 However, the distinguishing feature of #gl_("swith", pl:true) is the addition of high pressure loads to the wing structure.
 This characteristic sets them apart from both conventional aircraft and those with non-integrated hydrogen tanks.
 The wings of #gl_("swith", pl:true) must withstand not only the usual aerodynamic loads but also the newly added pressure loads from the integrated tanks.
 In some cases, these pressure loads might have a greater structural impact on the wing than the aerodynamic loads themselves.
 This fundamental difference underscores the importance of a comprehensive approach to the design, analysis, and testing of #gl_("swith", pl:true).
 The interplay between aerodynamic and pressure loads presents both challenges and opportunities for innovation in aircraft structural design.
 This insight, among others, must be incorporated into numerical simulations, certification standards, and experimental structural validation tests for #gl_("swith", pl:true).